 Electronic registers are taken in every lesson, during the first 10 minutes of the lesson.
-All instances of lateness are recorded with an indication of the amount of minutes late and this will be followed up.
+All instances of lateness are recorded and any issues with punctuality will be followed up.
 Punctuality is expected.

-There is no break in a lesson and students will not be dismissed early.
+There is no 'break' in a lesson and students will not be dismissed early.

 There should be no food taken into lessons.
-Students should take water to lessons and should not expect to leave the lesson to get water.
+Students should take water to lessons if they wish to have a drink and should not expect to leave the lesson to get water.
+Drinks are not permitted in laboratories.